fasano.franceschini.test: An Implementation of a Multidimensional KS Test in R: Summary

-The \pkg{fasano.franceschini.test} package is an \proglang{R} implementation of the 2-D two-sample KS test as defined by Fasano and Franceschini~\citep{Fasano1987}.
-It improves upon existing packages by implementing a fast algorithm and a parallelized bootstrapping procedure for improved statistical testing.
-Complete package documentation and source code is available via the Comprehensive \proglang{R} Archive Network (CRAN) at \url{https://CRAN.R-project.org/} and the package website at \url{https://nesscoder.github.io/fasano.franceschini.test/}.
+This paper introduces the \textbf{fasano.franceschini.test} package, an R implementation of the multidimensional two-sample goodness-of-fit test described by \citet{ff1987}.
+We provide users with a computationally efficient test that is applicable to data of any dimension and of any type (continuous, discrete, or mixed), and that demonstrates competitive performance with similar R packages.
+Complete package documentation and source code are available via the Comprehensive R Archive Network (CRAN) at \url{https://cran.r-project.org/web/packages/fasano.franceschini.test} and the package website at \url{https://nesscoder.github.io/fasano.franceschini.test}.